AdamWongCH/fabric-nl-analytics/docs/glossary.md

 A connection between two entities.

 Think:
-- join (in data)
+- join in a data model
-- edge (in graph)
+- edge in a graph

 Example:

     ResaleTransaction → located_at → Location

-Relationships define how data connects
+Relationships define how data connects.

 ---

 ## Key

-A property that uniquely identifies each record.
+A property that uniquely identifies each record in an entity.

 Used to:
 - define identity
 - enable relationships
+- support correct joins or traversal

 Examples:
 - transaction_id
 - location_key
+- date_key

 ---